Columbia-Neuropythonistas/course-website-2021/calendar.md

 # Course Calendar

+Materials will be updated regularly.
 Topics and assignments subject to change.

 ## Modules